geard-dev/cheddar/README.md

 out collectively by the network.
 Cheddar Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Cheddar Core software, see [https://cheddar.org](https://cheddar.org).

 License
 -------